jackbrighton/cp-pmp-docs/bugs.md

 ##Images

 Pulling a story into Core Publisher from the PMP sometimes results in a broken image within the story, making the story unusable or at least impaired.
+Use your judgement about what works for your purpose.

 Related stories added to a post may also display broken images.

+These are known issues and should get fixed.

 ##Category Page urls